Basic Facts About Depression:

 Depressive Disorders are a category of mood disorders that involve extended periods of feeling extremely low and disrupt a person’s ability to enjoy life.
 Some of the most common Depressive Disorders include:

 Major Depressive Disorder (Clinical Depression); a mental health condition characterized by an inescapable and ongoing low mood often accompanied by low self-esteem and loss of interest or pleasure in activities that a person used to find enjoyable.
 To meet the criteria for

 Major Depressive Disorder (MDD), symptoms must be present nearly every day for at least 2 weeks.
 MDD is also often referred to as Major Depression.

-	Persistent Depressive Disorder; refers to a longer lasting form of depression.
-While Major Depressive Disorder is diagnosed if an individual experiences symptoms for at least 2 weeks, Persistent Depressive Disorder is used when symptoms of depression are present on most days for at least two years, but do not reach the severity of a major depressive episode.
+Persistent Depressive Disorder; refers to a longer-lasting form of depression.
+While Major Depressive Disorder is diagnosed if an individual experiences symptoms for at least 2 weeks, Persistent Depressive Disorder is used when symptoms of depression are present on most days for at least two years but do not reach the severity of a major depressive episode.
 (Prior to the release of the DSM-5 this was more commonly known as Dysthymia.)

-	Post-Partum Depression; depression that starts after child birth and lasts at least two weeks, up to a year.
+Post-Partum Depression; depression that starts after childbirth and lasts at least two weeks, up to a year.

 Premenstrual Dysphoric Disorder; a severe form of Pre-Menstrual Syndrome that is diagnosed when a woman experiences severe symptoms of depression, tension, and irritability in the week prior to menstruation.
-While it isn’t uncommon for most women to experience emotional and physical changes prior to menstruation, women who meet criteria for PMDD experience changes that impact their lives in more profound ways.
+While it isn’t uncommon for most women to experience emotional and physical changes prior to menstruation, women who meet the criteria for PMDD experience changes that impact their lives in more profound ways.